visualdiffer/visualdiffer.github.com/fileFilters.md

 <strong>project_1/src/</strong>&nbsp;&nbsp;&nbsp;invalid, trailing slash

-# File size Filters
+# File Size Filters

 It is possible to specify files (not folders) to exclude based on their size expressed in bytes, KB, MB and GB

-# File modification date Filters
+# File Modification Date Filters

 It is possible to specify files (not folders) to exclude based on their last modification date and time